The Role of Diversity, Equity, and Inclusion in a Nation Facing

 · Check your biases.
 Decide what you are going to do about the disparities that you may not have noticed before.
 Take action – in your personal life and in your professional role – take a step back and reflect on a situation through the lens of another.

 Finally, if you can make a positive change, do it.
-Be honest about where you are in this journey.
+Be honest about where you are on this journey.
 Authenticity counts.
 Have you benefitted from an unearned privilege?
 Most people are privileged in some way.
-The charge is to acknowledge your privilege, and make a commitment to use it to help someone who is not privileged.
+The charge is to acknowledge your privilege and make a commitment to use it to help someone who is not privileged.
 If you hear or see something that sounds uninformed, speak up.
 We are all in this together.
 We have a vested interest in ensuring that everyone has an opportunity to contribute to this society and benefit from all that this country has to offer.

 I believe many of us have had to rethink 2020.
 We have been forced outside of our comfort zones in ways that were unimaginable at the start of the year.
-Let’s use the crises of 2020 to transform ourselves, our thinking and our actions, to be a stronger society.
-Make a commitment to seek understanding, create an action plan and hold ourselves accountable for creating a better tomorrow for our children, our grandchildren, our nation and our global community.
+Let’s use the crises of 2020 to transform ourselves, our thinking, and our actions to be a stronger society.
+Make a commitment to seek understanding, create an action plan, and hold ourselves accountable for creating a better tomorrow for our children, our grandchildren, our nation, and our global community.

-Angela S. Dixon, a consultant with the Jordan Alliance Group, specializes in Talent Management and Diversity, Equity and Inclusion.
+Angela S. Dixon, a consultant with the Jordan Alliance Group, specializes in Talent Management and Diversity, Equity, and Inclusion.

-[i] These statistics are from a recent Ted talk sponsored by Mansfield citing Racial Gaps: for Blacks in America vs. Whites
+[i] These statistics are from a recent Ted talk sponsored by Mansfield, citing Racial Gaps: for Blacks in America vs. Whites

 JAG isn't just a strategic partner—we build meaningful relationships and are proud advocates of your success.
 We deliver organizational transformation management capabilities through strategy, digitization, and sustainability in the Retail Industry.